Questions and Answers – Smart Meter Program

 The Government has mandated that all residential and small business electricity customers have a smart meter installed.
 As the electricity distribution business in your area, SP AusNet is required to install a smart meter at your premises.

 What happens if I continue to refuse to have the meter installed?

-The Victorian Government has mandated that all residential and small business electricity customers have a smart meter installed by the end of 2013.
 It is important that you are aware of the relationship you have with, and your rights and obligations with respect to the connection of your premises to our network.
 The Electricity Distribution Code is available from the Essential Services Commission website or by calling 1300 664 969.

 SP AusNet’s Electricity Distribution Customer Charter is available at www.sp-ausnet.com.au or by calling 1300 360 795.